Residential Customer Terms & Conditions

 When the Service Starts

-5. The service starts on the date we activate it (service start date).
+4. The service starts on the date we activate it (service start date).
 If we have to visit to install the service, it will be activated after the installation is complete.
-You will usually need to take any service option for a minimum period – normally 12 or 18 months although can be longer depending on the agreed order.
+You will usually need to take any service option for a minimum period – this is stated on the Order Form that you have signed.
 This minimum period also begins on the service start date.

-10. On the day of installation, prior to visiting your premises, the engineer will need to disconnect your phone line, radio or router for a short period.
-If possible you should make alternative arrangements to enable you to make calls to emergency services during this period.
-If you already have broadband, this will also be taken out of service during the installation.
+9. On the day of installation, prior to visiting your premises, the engineer may need to disconnect your phone line, radio or router for a short period.
+If possible, you should make alternative arrangements to enable you to make calls to emergency services during this period.
+If you already have broadband, this may also be taken out of service during the installation.

 Additional Cancellation Rights

-13. The upload/download speed ranges that we quote when you order the service are estimates only.
+14. The upload/download speed ranges that we quote when you order the service are estimates only.
 Once your speeds have settled (usually 10 days after activation), if you are regularly getting download speeds lower than the estimated range that we quoted, you must contact us and we will try to improve the speeds.
-If, despite any improvements we try to make, the download speed you get is at or less than the "minimum guaranteed line access speeds" for your service.
+If, despite any improvements we try to make, the download speed you get is at or less than the Minimum Guaranteed Access Line Speed (MGALS) for your service as defined by Ofcom and described further in clause 15, we will review your service option.

 Quality of Service

-17. We cannot currently provide the service in all parts of the United Kingdom and where we are able to provide the service, it may not be available in all service options.
+18. We cannot currently provide a repair service in all parts of the United Kingdom and where we are able to provide the service, it may not be available in all service options.

 Using the Service

-19. If you use the service in any way that we consider is likely to be detrimental to the provision of the service or which may adversely affect other customer's enjoyment of the service we reserve the right to restrict or terminate your service immediately.
+c. may adversely affect other customer's enjoyment of the service, we reserve the right to restrict or terminate your service immediately.
 If your machine has been infected by malware, or attempts to contact or access a malicious domain, we may take steps in our network to block access to that domain to protect you from possible criminal threats associated with that malware and to stop the spread of that infection.

 Our Responsibility to You

-21. If you suffer a continuous total loss of the service at any time after we have provided it and you report it to us, we promise to investigate, diagnose and resolve the incident in line with our Service Level Agreement (SLA) after you have reported the fault to us unless a specific appointment date is agreed.
+25. If you suffer a continuous total loss of the service at any time after we have provided it and you report it to us, we promise to use all reasonable endeavours to investigate, diagnose and resolve the incident.
 We will treat a fault reported after 7pm on a weekday, or anytime at weekends or on a public or bank holiday, as if you reported the fault at 8am on the next weekday after the day you reported the fault to us.

-22. By continuous total loss of broadband service we mean the inability to make a connection to the internet through ITS broadband due to a fault in any part of ITS’s network up to and including the main telephone socket / Router for your property.
+26. By continuous total loss of broadband service, we mean the inability to make a connection to the internet through ITS broadband due to a fault in any part of ITS’s network up to and including the main telephone socket / Router for your property.

-23. If you suffer an intermittent loss of the service at any time after we have provided it and you report it to us, we promise to put things right in line with our SLA.
+27. If you suffer an intermittent loss of the service at any time after we have provided it and you report it to us, we promise to use all reasonable endeavours to put things right.

 Deferred Payment for Equipment

-24. In some cases we will allow you to defer payment of the full price of the equipment we supply for use with the service.
-If you then end the service within 12 months of ITS accepting your order and you did not pay the full price of that equipment when you placed your order, then you will be liable to pay the balance, unless you end the service within the cancellation period.
-The deferred payment is no longer payable after you have received service for 12 months or more from the date that your order was accepted by ITS.
+28. In some cases, we will allow you to defer payment of the full price of the equipment we supply for use with the service.
+If you then end the service within the minimum period stated on your Order Form and you did not pay the full price of that equipment when you placed your order, then you will be liable to pay the balance.

 Changes we May Make